queer_scribbling: Pluto. Infrared photo showing a ring of blue against a black background. (pillowfort)

 Potentially of interest:

-Kate - Brithawon, who made some shitty pottery back in the day, has had his non-functional kylix mistakes revealed [link].
+Kate - Brithawon, who made some shitty pottery back in the day, has had his non-functional kylix mistakes revealed [post].
 Pour one out for my homie.gif.

-~candlebark - Atheist meetups and group options [link].
+~candlebark - Atheist meetups and group options [post].

-Well, Broadway’s probably not opening until June 2021 [offsite article].
+Well, Broadway's probably not opening until June 2021 [(offsite) Playbill article].

 Offsite [The Daily Moth] - Dutch Sign Language gets legal recognition.